Google Analytics 4 for Shopify: complete setup guide 2026

 Bundle purchases (cross-sell success)

 Marked conversions can be directly imported into Google Ads for automated bidding.
-This significantly improves the performance of Shopping campaigns because machine learning algorithms know exactly which clicks lead to sales.
+This significantly improves the performance of Shopping campaigns because machine learning algorithms precisely know which clicks lead to sales.

 What are audiences in GA4?
 Audiences are dynamic customer segments that automatically update based on behavior, such as cart abandoners, VIP customers, or high-intent shoppers.
 You build them via Admin → Audiences → New audience and use them for retargeting in Google Ads.

 GA4 Audiences are powerful customer segments for retargeting, personalization, and lifecycle marketing.
-Unlike UA filters, these are dynamic groups that update automatically.
+Unlike UA filters, here you work with dynamic groups that update automatically.

 4 essential audiences for every webshop